Using pesticides

 Merchants

-The city prohibits merchants from selling products containing these molecules.
+The city prohibits merchants from selling products intended for citizens containing the banned molecules.

 Commercial applicators